We are proud to announce Placeit’s new

 Improve Your Sales With App Screenshot Mockups

 Any marketing campaign needs strong visuals to impact the audience.
 With Placeit’s mockups you’re getting just that: a compelling image of your app in a Nexus 7, Galaxy s6, Sony Xperia and many more brands and models!
-You can also make an app demo video, or images of various devices combined for responsive designs.
+You can also make images of various devices combined for responsive designs.
 Increase your bottom line with a successful marketing campaign:

 Six Revisions 5/5